svaksha/diversity-index/README.md

 - [Cloudhost](https://git.cloudhost.io/svaksha/50) :: git clone git@git.cloudhost.io:svaksha/50.git

 ## Contributing
-If you know any conference, company or organization that funds diversity initiatives, feel free to submit a [pull request (PR)](https://github.com/svaksha/50/pulls).
+If you know any company, conference, foundation or organization that funds diversity initiatives, feel free to submit a [pull request (PR)](https://github.com/svaksha/50/pulls).
 Some guidelines to submit a PR:

 - This is NOT a generic events or conference list, hence, only those conferences that explicitly publish their grants and financial aid programs for women (and those who identify as one) will be listed.
 For a generic events and conference list, use [Lanyrd](http://lanyrd.com/).
 - Add your link as per the topic, in _alphabetical order_, with notes (if any) to the respective section in the markdown files.